Learning the Basics of VMware Horizon 7.12 – Part 14 – Dynamic Environment Manager Installation and Configuration

 Continuing looking at folders in the DEM Profile share.

 Each of these Zip files contains a folder structure and within each folder is an XML and a reg file.

 Looking back at Figure 36, the Backups folder tree has a similar structure and content as the Archives folder tree.

 The Logs folder contains log files, as shown in Figure 41.

-You can use these log files for understanding what happens with the profiles or troubleshooting issues like why a user is immediately logged off after trying to log in, as shown in Figure 42.
+You can use these log files to understand what happens with the profiles or troubleshoot issues like why a user immediately logs off after trying to log in, as shown in Figure 42.